romuloTolfo/rtoauth2/README.md

 ## Attention
 - Validated only on Delphi 11 so far
+- Validated only on windows so far, because use dlls of openssl
 - Requires third-party dependencies listed below
 - If there is any change in the Google API, repairs may need to be made to the component